10 Tips to Supercharge & Improve Your Morning Routine

 The Sleep Foundation recommends following a set bedtime routine to help program the mind and body to prepare for sleep.
 Follow the same steps at night like changing into pajamas, brushing teeth, and reading.

-Staying consistent with a bedtime routine can help shift how you wake up in the morning, including for the better!
+Staying consistent with a bedtime routine can help shift your energy levels in the morning, including for the better!

-Limiting screen time will help promote quality sleep which can help you feel more refreshed in the morning.
+Limiting screen time will help promote quality sleep at night which can help you feel more refreshed in the morning.

-It seems counterintuitive and the last thing one would want to do.
-But instead of hitting the snooze button on the alarm, get up when it first goes off.
+It seems counterintuitive and the last thing you would want to do.
+But instead of hitting the snooze button on the alarm in the morning, get up when the alarm first goes off.

 This feeling of battling the internal alarm clock is also just not a pleasant way to start the day!
 Getting up before "battling" the alarm clock helps start the day in a more positive mental state.